dlindem/zotwb/README.md

 ![Exportpage_screenshot](static/exportpage.png "Exportpage Screenshot")

-This is how the Wikidata item import function looks like:
+This is how the Wikidata entity import function looks like:

 ![wdimport_screenshot](static/wdimportpage.png "WD import screenshot")